Aggrey Burke: Early career

-In 1968 Burke returned to Jamaica to complete his early clinical training.
+Having graduated from Birmingham University, Burke went on to the University of the West Indies, returning to Jamaica in 1968 to complete his early clinical training.
 That year, the political activist and academic Walter Rodney noted in his memoirs, that Burke was posted at the University Hospital, Mona, Jamaica.
-After one year he moved to Port of Spain, Trinidad and Tobago, as part of a psychiatry training programme.
+After one year, he moved to Port of Spain, Trinidad and Tobago, as part of a psychiatry training programme.
 In 1971, he was noted to be back at the University Hospital in Mona as a registrar and elected member of the Psychotherapy and Social Psychiatry Section.

 During his time in Jamaica, Burke conducted studies on the mental health of repatriates at the psychiatric hospital Bellevue Hospital, noting that a significant number of admissions were repatriates from England.
 He reported that 20 per cent had been sent from the high-security psychiatric unit Broadmoor Hospital, the majority had not wished to return to Jamaica and most were diagnosed with paranoia, despite Burke noting that they lacked any delusions with regards to discrimination based on skin colour.
 He described the stigma of failed migration and the "feelings of persecution and negative behaviours" associated with repatriation as a specific psychological event, and as a result coined the term "repatriate syndrome".
 Burke calculated that one in four would die, and concluded that repatriation was a "gross social insult", caused significant psychological harm and had no therapeutic benefit.
 He wrote about suicide in Trinidad and authored the earliest epidemiological report on schizophrenia in the Caribbean.
-One of his studies looked at venereal disease at the Bellevue Hospital, with particular concern for those people with previous inadequate treatment with penicillin.
+One study by Burke looked at venereal disease at the Bellevue Hospital, with particular concern for those people with previous inadequate treatment with penicillin.